codeitamarjr/API-shopping/readme.md

 http://localhost:8080/shopping?item=banana
 ```

-On the examble above, the result will bring the price of items with the word bananas on Tesco online store.
+In the example above, the result will bring the price of items with the word bananas on Tesco online store.

+To check a live example of the API working you can visit this address [API-shopping on HEROKU](https://api-shopping.herokuapp.com/
+) and here is a test for the item bananas [API-shopping on HEROKU](https://api-shopping.herokuapp.com/shopping?item=bananas
+)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.